yiisoft/validator/docs/guide/built-in-rules-nested.md

 ### Using PHP attributes

-Rules and relations can be declared through DTO with PHP attributes:
+Rules and relations can be declared via DTO with PHP attributes:

 ```php
 use Yiisoft\Validator\Rule\Count;